 I shudder at the description.

-And while actually, I do enjoy Tuna Mornay (made from scratch – use this Seafood Gratin recipe but sub tuna for seafood), I prefer this tomato based Tuna Pasta Bake.
+And while actually, I do enjoy Tuna Mornay (made from scratch!), I prefer this tomato based Tuna Pasta Bake.

 This recipe is almost a guide so I’ve provided suggestions for substitutions.
 Basically, you need tuna, pasta, canned tomato or passata and/or tomato paste, some sort of dried herb or spices, garlic or onion (or leek / shallots/scallions/green onions or eschallots) and that’s it.
 Everything else you see in the recipe is something that takes it up a notch, they aren’t deal breakers.